 As a non-profit organization, fundraising and donations are your bread and butter.
 People are especially generous around the holidays, and many businesses are looking to partner with an admirable cause.

 That means the holidays are the best time to make others aware of your non-profit organization's vision and needs.
 As you raise funds for your cause, make sure people are completely clear on two things:

 - How to donate (And make it easy!)

-People are tired of making decisions around the holidays -- what to put in their dad's stocking, where to put the Christmas tree, what to bake for their friend's Christmas party.
-Take away the decision-making part of donating, and you'll likely get better results from your donors.
+We all can grow tired of making decisions around the holidays — what to put in your dad's stocking, where to put the Christmas tree, what to bake for your friend's cookie swap.
+Take away some of the decision-making portions of donating, and you'll likely get better results from your donors.